In this article, you will learn about the following:

 - Log in to your Wealthsimple mobile app

-- Select the DIY trading account where you want to activate dividend reinvestments
+- Select the self-directed investing account where you want to activate dividend reinvestments

-- Tap the Gear icon in the top right corner
+- Tap the Settings (gear) icon in the top right corner

 - Select Dividend reinvestments